vieiraae/rta/README.md

 ##Architecture
 ![RTA Architecture][architecture]
 [architecture]: https://raw.githubusercontent.com/vieiraae/rta/master/docs/images/rta-architecture.png "RTA Architecture" The front-end uses Bootstrap 3, JQuery and different chart libraries (chartjs, d3s, c3, etc.).
-It renders well on mobile and desktop interfaces.
+Others JS libraries may be used to show real-time data.
+For example using SVG with country maps, buildings, etc. It renders well on mobile and desktop interfaces.
 The layout is based on the AdminLTE theme and the dashboard authoring tool is based on the Ace editor.

 ##Recommend Installation and Deployment for Dev Environment:
 * Create a base directory for the project and navigate to the directory with a command line